izivkov/DynamicResourceTranslator/README.md

 ## How to Use the API

 ### Step 1: Replace `getString` Calls
-Replace traditional `getString` calls with the new API's `getDynamicString` method.
+Replace traditional `context.getString` calls with the new API's `api.getString` method.
 For example:

 **Before:**
 ```kotlin